techlore/plexus/README.md

 Plexus provides detailed insights into app compatibility whether you’re using ROMs without Google Play Services (like _LineageOS_) or ROMs with microG (such as _CalyxOS_).
 It helps you identify which apps work, don’t work or have limited features.
 <br>All the information is crowdsourced by the community, for the community.

+## API documentation

+You can find the Plexus API documentation [here](https://plexus.techlore.tech/swaggerui).

 ## Help & FAQs
 - Visit the [Help page](https://github.com/techlore/Plexus-app/wiki/Help) to familiarize yourself with the all the indicators & know how to submit ratings.